RedDawe/Growing-denseNet-on-cifar10/README.md

 * I used one big dense block, but you can split it into multiple ones with bottlenecks (1x1 convs) after a certain number of layers

+# To sum up
+Dense block
+- your typical dense block, you can introduce bottlenecks and reductions (although, reduction is advised to use only in the begininng)
+- at the end of this you add layers
+- you reuse the weights here

+Reduction block
+- instead of using just pooling as in the paper, you do pooling, but at the same time you use convolution of the same size with valid padding and then you concatenate the two
+- always has the same number of layers
+- you retrain every time

 # The rest of the hyper-parameters
   LR - here I just uced the Cyclical Learning Rate